 The questions come from a regulatory database that your question bank mirrors closely.
 Do not assume you will recognise every question word for word: the phrasing varies, and some questions test actual understanding rather than recall.
 Candidates who actually know the subject hold up better under pressure than candidates who have only memorised answers without knowing why they are correct.

 If you fail a subject, you have four attempts total.
-On the third failure of any single subject, EASA regulations require you to complete a refresher course before you can sit that subject again.
-On the fourth failure, your entire ATPL theory process resets; the 18-month window reopens and you start again from scratch.
-That does not happen to many candidates, but it happens to some, usually through a combination of underestimating a subject and leaving resits too late in the cycle.
+On the third failure of any single subject, EASA regulations require you to complete a refresher course before you can attempt that subject again.
+On the fourth failure, all previously passed subject credits are lost and you begin the cycle again from scratch.
+That does not happen to many candidates, but it happens to some - usually through a combination of underestimating a subject and leaving resits too late in the cycle.

 Do not leave Air Law until last just because everyone calls it straightforward.
 People fail it.
 It has a specific regulatory character that requires its own approach, and treating it as a throwaway subject at the end of a long study cycle is a mistake.